Do you know what our top tips are for dating successfully in Toronto?

-If you’re recently single in the city or have been for sometime, you know all too well how daunting it can be to find yourself back in the dating world.
+If you’re recently single in the city or have been for sometime, you know how uncomfortable it can be to find yourself back in the dating world.

-Dating at any age can be challenging and daunting, but dating as a busy professional with a full life of your own often adds special challenges to your dating portfolio.
+Dating at any age can be a challenge, but dating as a busy professional with a full life of your own can make it a little trickier.

 And, what about dating in Toronto?
 Is it really any different than dating in any other city?

-Articles written in Now Magazine and Grid TO Toronto say that Toronto is a cold city when it comes to dating.
+Articles written in Now Magazine and others say that Toronto is a cold city when it comes to dating.
 But, many other Toronto experts see it differently.

-As a relationship expert, dating coach, psychotherapist and marriage counsellor in Toronto for the past 10 years, I’ve witnessed firsthand that you can find dating success, even in a large metropolitan city like Toronto.
+As a couples therapist, I’ve witnessed firsthand that you can find dating success, even in a large metropolitan city like Toronto.

-In many ways, dating is similar to training for a marathon or any other significant endeavor.
-By seeking advice from a relationship coach, making the time commitment, keeping yourself in good shape physically and emotionally, dressing for success and being open to change you stack the odds of dating successfully in your favour.
+In many ways, dating is similar to training for a marathon or any other important endeavor.
+By seeking advice from a relationship therapist, making the time commitment, keeping yourself in good shape physically and emotionally, dressing for success and being open to change you stack the odds of dating successfully in your favour.

 In addition to getting yourself in top mental, emotional and physical form, finding a potential mate in Toronto takes the courage to step out of your comfort zone and, of course you need to know where to go to actually get out and meet people.